pratush07/Parking-AI/README.md

 ## Training
 We will use the file park_model.py to perform our training.

-1. To perform the training for different lane orientations for goal slot indexed at 2 for 100 episodes, the command below can be executed in the terminal.
+1. To perform the training for different lane orientations to park in the  goal slot indexed at 2 for 100 episodes, the command below can be executed in the terminal.
 After the training ends, we will have a model faved by the name filename.

 Vertical
 ```